agrifooddatacanada/UCUM_agri-food_units/README.md

 # UCUM_agri-food_units
 A table of UCUM units commonly used in agri-food research which helps with data documentation and interoperability.

-# The Significance of Standardized Unit Documentation in Agri-Food Research
+# The Significance of standardized unit documentation in agri-food research

 In the realm of agri-food research, proper unit documentation stands as a cornerstone of this pursuit.
 Similar to the infamous NASA Mars Climate Orbiter incident, where conflicting units led to disaster, the agri-food sector faces its own unit-related challenges.
 These challenges, if unaddressed, can impede progress and render research findings unreliable.

-# The Need for Standardization
+# The need for standardization

 Agri-food research involves a diverse array of data, from crop yields to soil properties, driving advancements in sustainability and nutrition.
 However, the absence or misuse of units can undermine the very essence of this data.
 A temperature reading without specified units can distort outcomes.
 Achieving consensus on unit documentation is essential for seamless collaboration, as inconsistent units across contexts can hinder effective communication and hinder cross-disciplinary insights.

-# UCUM: A Solution for Clarity
+# UCUM: A solution for clarity

 The [Unified Code for Units of Measure (UCUM)](https://ucum.org/), is a standardized unit documentation system that goes beyond mere representation.
 UCUM's strength lies in its capacity to render units understandable to machines.
 Unlike human interpretation, which can be prone to errors, UCUM's systematic approach employs codes to eliminate ambiguity.

-# Machine-Actionable Units with UCUM
+# Machine-actionable units with UCUM

 UCUM's true innovation lies in its ability to make units machine-actionable.
 By providing uniquely identifiable codes for each unit, UCUM enables computers to accurately process and interpret unit data.
 This standardization ensures consistency in data analysis, essential for tackling global challenges like climate change and food security.